Killing of Ta'Kiya Young: Aftermath

 Protest at the site of the shooting.

 Two officers, who were not publicly identified prior to August 2024, were involved in the shooting.
 Blendon Township cited Marsy's Law for not releasing the names of the officers.
 Police considered the officer who shot Young to be a potential victim of attempted vehicular assault, as he was hit by the vehicle.
 Police considered the other officer a potential victim of misdemeanor assault, as his arm was inside the car window when Young accelerated.
 Blendon Township Police Department also did not disclose for how many years each officer had worked, as it considered years of service to be an identifying marker due to the department's small size.

 Both of the officers were placed on paid administrative leave after the shooting, although the officer who did not fire his gun has since returned to duty.
 The Ohio Bureau of Criminal Investigation is investigating the shooting.

 On October 4, 2023, it was announced that Young and her unborn child's deaths had been ruled as homicides, and that the case would be presented to a grand jury to decide whether to bring charges to the officer who fired at Young.
 In December 2023, it was announced that a special prosecutor had been appointed to determine charges, if any, in the case.

-Indictment
+Trial

 On August 13, 2024, nearly a year after the killing, Grubb was indicted by a grand jury with four counts of murder, four counts of felonious assault, and two counts of involuntary manslaughter.
 Grubb was arraigned on August 14 and pleaded not guilty.
 If convicted of murder, Grubb would face a minimum of 15 years in prison and a maximum of life with the possibility of parole after 25 years.

 Grubb's trial began on November 5, 2025.
-On November 18, 2025, two counts of murder and two counts of felonious assault were dismissed.
-The charges related to the death of Young’s unborn child.
+On November 18, 2025, two counts of murder and two counts of felonious assault related to the death of Young's unborn child were dismissed.

+On November 21, Grubb was found not guilty by a jury of his peers on all remaining charges.